Pennsieve/scala-utilities/README.md

 # scala-utilities

-Collection of utility code shared amongst scala libraries
+Collection of utility code shared among Scala libraries

 ## Publishing

+The `utilities` JAR is published to Nexus after each merge to `main`.

-### Publishing Local for test
+### Local Publishing

-Any branch: `sbt publishLocal`
-Build and deploy the jar to your local maven repository
+Run `sbt publishLocal` from any branch to build and deploy the JAR to your local Maven repository

-### Publish Snapshot
-Any branch (but usually should be master): `sbt publish` This will build the jar as a snapshot and push it to blackfynn maven snapshots

-### Release
-Master branch: `sbt release`
-Follow the prompts to update the version and build the jar as an official release and push it to blackfynn maven releases